 Parents have the primary responsibility for supervision and liability in all activities outside the school day and on other campuses.
 The school can provide supervision only for those participating in athletic events and extracurricular events scheduled by the school.
 All other students, including the siblings of any students who are registered participants in extra-curricular activities, are presumed to have parent supervision.
+The school is not responsible for the care of students who are not participating in sanctioned school events.
 These are the procedures for after-school activities:

-1. Students enrolled in after school programs will be supervised by the teacher of the program until 4:00 p.m. or a prescheduled time.
+- 1. Students enrolled in after school clubs or programs will be supervised by the teacher of the program until 4:00 p.m. or a pre scheduled time.
 This includes school clubs, detentions, homework sessions, tutoring, and any other school sponsored event.
-Parents are expected to pick up

-- the students by the ending time.
+Parents are expected to pick up the students by the ending time.
 Students will be sent to Extended Care at completion time if parents have not arrived. - 2.
 The coaches and managers during scheduled practices or events supervise students participating in those events.
 Students and other children who are not signed up for these events, will not be allowed in the area without their own parent present.
 When the scheduled event is over, parents assume the supervisory role and accept the liability from that time forward. - 3.
 The athletic or other staff will not remain for long periods of time waiting for parents to pick up children after events.
-Students will be sent to Extended Care until 6:00 p.m.
-If any student remains more than 15 minutes after practice or events, the parents will be charged a fee of \$1.00 per minute beyond that time.
-If a parent cannot be reached, the police will be called.
+If a student is not picked up at the conclusion of an after school club or program, he/she will be sent to Extended Care.
+Parents are responsible for paying for the time their child spends in the Extended Care program as a result of not being picked up from the after school activity on time.
+If a student remains in Extended Care past the 6:00 closing time, parents will be charged a fee of \$1.00 per minute beyond that time.
+If a parent cannot be reached by 6:15, the police will be called.
 Schedules have been given to each participant at the beginning of each season indicating the times of practice and events.

-Activities include, but are not limited to: Homework Club, Talent Show, Student Council, Sports (CSAL) League, Yearbook, and Enrichment Classes.
+Activities include, but are not limited to: Homework Club, Talent Show, Student Council, Robotics Club, Sports (CSAL) League, Yearbook, and Enrichment Classes.